cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/README.md

 # CockroachDB Azure Multi Region Demo with k3s and CiliumCNI Clustermesh (Manual)

 In this demo you will deploy CockroachDB across three Azure Regions.
-Two regions will be running a K3s Kubernetes Cluster and the third region will be three virtual machines.
-This is to demonstrate the flexibility that can be achieved in a variety of deployments scenarios.
+A single Virtual Network will be deployed in each of the regions with VNet Peering in place between each of the Virtual Networks.
+Nine virtual machines will then be deployed across Azure, three in each region.

+All three regions will be using [k3s](https://k3s.io/) as the Kubernetes distribution, the [k3s](https://k3s.io/) default Container Network Interface (CNI) of flannel will disabled in favor Cilium.
+One of the requirements to run CockroachDB in Kubernetes is network connectivity between the pods in all of the clusters.
+Out of the box in a typical multi-cluster deployment this type of connectivity may not be available, with the pod networks isolated to each cluster.
+By adopting Cilium as the CNI we can take advantage of the Cluster Mesh capability which creates network connectivity between all of the configured clusters.
+This demonstrates one deployment pattern that can be used for a deployment of CockroachDB in a multi-region or multi-cloud deployment.

 ## Requirements

 This solution will deliver the following requirements.

-- Deploy a Multi Region CockroachDB solution in Azure.
-- Three regions in Kubernetes.
+- The required infrastructure across the three regions in Azure.
+- Deploy [k3s](https://k3s.io/) Kubernetes to all three regions using the CLI tool k3sup.
 - Cilium will be deployed as the Kubernetes Container Network Interface (CNI)
+- CockroachDB is deployed as a stateful set in to each cluster.

 ## Prerequisites